 Following this, he continued to work with his Horrible Histories

 co-stars, creating the critically acclaimed fantasy sitcom Yonderland,

 showrunner.
-Most recently, he has moved into feature films, co-writing
+He has also moved into feature films, co-writing

 and starring in the movie Bill (BBC Films/BFI), a comic take on